404Staging/PhantomCreds/README.md

    - `Output File`: Where you want the results exported (`.csv`).

 3. Click **Hunt** and let PhantomCreds do its thing.
+  - The UI will display total files scanned every 5 seconds.

 4. Review results in the message panel or check the exported `.csv` file.
+    - The total number of scanned files will display at the bottom of the message block when complete.

    ### Exporting All Active Directory Users